noahboegli/documentation-manager/README.md

     - The interface between the server and the application can be a document

-`documentation-manager` is a project for a "one commit a day" challenge.
+> `documentation-manager` is a project for a "one commit a day" challenge.

 ## Languages & frameworks
+### Back-end
-- PHP (back-end)
+- PHP
-    - Slim Framework with respective PSR implementations
+    - Slim
+### Front-end
-- VueJS (front-end)
+- VueJS
+    - VueX
+    - VueRouter
+- SaSS
+    - Bootstrap